 Situated on the riverside, Heidelberg is Germany's largest city and the country's oldest university city.
 Heidelberg's Old Town was listed as a UNESCO World Heritage Site in 2004.
 Attracted nearly four million visitors each year, the city is filled with historic sites and landmarks.

-The most famous and fantastic landmark of the city is Heidelberg Castle, which rises majestically on the banks of the river.
+The city's most famous and fantastic landmark is Heidelberg Castle, which rises majestically on the banks of the river.
 The castle is near a beautiful garden, in which there is a monument to the great German poet Johann Wolfgang von Goethe.
 Heidelberg has the longest pedestrian street in all of Germany, called Hauptstrasse.
-This street has many souvenir shops, boutiques, bars, cafes and fine restaurants.
+This street has many souvenir shops, boutiques, bars, cafes, and fine restaurants.

 Heidelberg is often referred to as a student town.
 Today, about 30 thousand students study here.
 The Ruprecht-Karl University in Heidelberg was founded in 1386 and is the oldest university in modern Germany.
 In addition, Heidelberg has many research institutes, especially in life sciences, which is why so many Nobel laureates come from Heidelberg universities.
 Heidelberg is also home to the University Hospital, which treats over 700,000 patients annually.
-The hospital also cooperates with the Rehabilitation Clinic Schmieder, a well-known medical institution in Europe for neurological rehabilitation.
+The hospital cooperates with the Rehabilitation Clinic Schmieder, a well-known European medical institution, for neurological rehabilitation.